On the Fly: Creative fly tying

 The basic reason that all of us hunters do this is because there is a certain satisfaction that comes from getting the job done with one of our own products.
-For anglers, it’s a fly that you tied, but that’s not all.
-It’s a fly that is the product of your own imagination, knowledge of the waters you fish and the bugs the trout eat in those particular waters.
+For anglers, it’s a fly that you tied.
+But not only a fly that you tied, but a fly that is the product of your own imagination, knowledge of the waters you fish, and the bugs the trout eat in those particular waters.

 Support Local Journalism